 According to a recent IDC survey referenced in “ETL is slowing down real-time data analytics”, nearly two-thirds of data going through traditional prep and blend is at least five days old by the time it reaches an analytics database.
 Why?
 Usually, it requires someone else to get the data to the right location for you.
 Tracking down data is a pain.
 It might be locked in the IT department and take a few days to access because IT has many priorities in front of your request.
 Or, your data might be buried in a spreadsheet that’s shuttled back and forth over email or tucked away in a custom database managed by a single user.

 These scenarios leave you dependent on the timelines of others, while your own project schedule stutters or stalls completely.
 62% of data analysts must depend on others within their organization to perform at least some steps in the analytics process.
 This means you’re stressed about missing deadlines and making excuses to the boss.

-62% of data analysts must depend on others within their organization to perform at least some steps in the analytics process.
+By 2021, 62% of data analysts must depend on others within their organization to perform at least some steps in the analytics process.

 You know what they say, “Old data is better than no data.”
 But you deserve better.
 When internal processes are slow and reports take days to generate, you’re always behind and not providing the top-notch insights you know you can deliver.

 4. “I need to go deeper with insights, but I can’t get there with the solutions and data I have today.”

 With 66% of executives ranking location intelligence as critical (Forbes), being able to answer basic “where” and “who” questions is crucial for companies to outperform their competitors.